e-m-wilson/SNOW/Week_1/001-SDLC/LNSDLC.md

 [SDLC - Waterfall Model (tutorialspoint)](https://www.tutorialspoint.com/sdlc/sdlc_waterfall_model.htm)

-- <mark>Waterfall is rigid methodology that follows the SDLC steps strictly in order, never returning to a previous step</mark>
+- <mark>Waterfall is rigid methodology that follows the SDLC steps.</mark>
   - Like a natural waterfall, <mark>development using this methodology only flows in one direction</mark>
-  - e.g., once development has started, Waterfall practitioners accept no new requirements from the client
+  - e.g., once development has started, it is costly and time consuming to go back to a previous step.
+Every step of the way must be signed off by multiple parties.
 - Benefits
+  - Practical for healthcare and government organizations that require a lot of documentation and compliance
   - <mark>Waterfall does not require any specific procedural knowledge</mark> - developers simply proceed from one step to the next
   - <mark>There’s a clear barrier between each step in the development, so it’s easy for developers to keep track of where they are in the project</mark>
     - e.g., when we’re moving from development to testing, we’ll have the full set of features that need to be tested, so we won’t have to worry about any new features popping up that need testing
   - <mark>Because we gather all requirements at the beginning of the project and finish designing before moving into development, we have an idea of what will look like before we begin developing it</mark>
 - Drawbacks
-  - <mark>Waterfall doesn’t involve the client between the gathering of requirements and the release of the product - this can make it difficult to ensure that the product being developed is what client wants</mark>
-  - If we’re adhering to true Waterfall principles, <mark>it’s difficult to make changes because we can’t return to previous steps</mark>
+  - If we’re adhering to Waterfall principles, it’s difficult and costly to return to previous steps
   - <mark>When following Waterfall, developers don’t test until development has finished, meaning that a bug/problem that may have existed for months won’t be found until the entire project is entering the testing step</mark>

 ## Agile Methodology